 - In a large bowl, combine all of the ingredients for the meatballs.
 Form into balls approximately 1/2 inch in diameter.
 The mixture should make about 35-40 mini meatballs.
 Place on a baking sheet about an inch apart and bake for 20 minutes.

-- Meanwhile, heat oil in a large stockpot over medium heat.
+- Meanwhile, heat oil in a large soup pot over medium-high heat.
 Add onion, carrots, celery, and thyme.
 Cook until fragrant and starting to soften, about 3 to 4 minutes.
 Add chicken broth and bring to a boil.

 - Garnish with freshly grated parmesan cheese, if desired.